Constructing Search Queries

 Filter logic can be combined to create arbitrarily complex filters.
 For example, the following filter will return documents or messages where:

-• or the title field is equal to "Parable of the Talents".
+field is equal to"Parable of the Sower"

 {